GraceClinic/gApp-jason/dev/readme.txt

 in your development environment only and should not be deployed with your application to it's final production location.

+This is an example implementation of the gApp project.
+It is not without its flaws.
+You will find errors.
+Feel free to fix as you discover.
+This implementation is strictly a teaching tool.

 Setting Up Your VHOST
 =====================